achilleas-k/understanding-git/slides.md

 Note:
 Since README hasn't changed (since the first commit), both the current and previous revisions show the same content

+Keep in mind that we're not asking for a previous version of a file.
+We're asking for the version of a file that was part of a given snapshot (commit).

 ---

 - New plumbing command: `rev-parse`